The difference between the Italian expressions VISITARE and ANDARE a TROVARE

 In Italian, “visitare” and “andare a trovare” both involve going to see someone, but they have slightly different nuances.

-🔴 "Visitare" is way more formal and often it would be incorrect.
+🔴 “Visitare” is more formal and specific.

 stampa la pagina